Converging on the Cepheid Metallicity Dependence: Implications of Non-Standard Gaia Parallax Recalibration on Distance Measures: Revisiting the Finding of a Null Cepheid Metallicity Dependence

 In contrast, \citetalias{MF2025} identify an offset between 1) the Cepheid P--L relation for \textit{Gaia} EDR3 parallaxes of Cepheids in clusters {\it before application of the \citetalias{Lindegren2021_plx_bias} calibration term}, and 2) the Cepheid P--L relation for 10 nearby Cepheids with previous generation HST FGS parallaxes from \citetalias{Benedict2007}. \citetalias{MF2025} discard the \citetalias{Lindegren2021_plx_bias} parallax calibration and apply a magnitude offset of 0.26 mag to each Cepheid distance modulus, so that the P--L dispersion of the cluster Cepheid sample and HST FGS sample combined matches the P--L dispersion obtained in the LMC\footnote{ \citetalias{MF2025}: ``{\it the data are fit to an a priori dispersion, rather than to a minimum dispersion. [...]
 We determine this offset only once (at 3.6 $\mu$m), and next apply it equally to all other bands, without modification.}''}.
 The \citetalias{Benedict2007} parallaxes are an order of magnitude less precise ($200-300 \, \mu \rm as$) than those from {\it Gaia} EDR3, allowing meaningful parallax measurements for only the nearest $\sim$10 Cepheids, but also a factor of 10 less precise than {\it Gaia}'s residual parallax bias, which disqualifies them from providing strong constraints.
 Additionally, the magnitude range of Cepheids in \citetalias{Benedict2007} is too bright for good {\it Gaia} parallaxes, precluding an immediate comparison in parallax space, hence \citetalias{MF2025} used P--L relations instead.
 Doing the comparison in magnitude/P--L relation space, as in \citetalias{MF2025}, brings additional complications and leads to the interpretation of {\it Gaia}'s systematics as a multiplicative term, which would have wide-ranging consequences that were not considered in \citetalias{MF2025} and are addressed here.
-Finally, we note that \citetalias{Benedict2007} HST FGS parallaxes are infrequently used in current P--L calibrations, as they have been superseded by \textit{Gaia} EDR3 parallaxes, so it might seem questionnable to require the astrometrically more accurate and widely tested \textit{Gaia} EDR3 parallaxes to match the less accurate.
+Finally, we note that \citetalias{Benedict2007} HST FGS parallaxes are infrequently used in current P--L calibrations, as they have been superseded by \textit{Gaia} EDR3 parallaxes.
+For example, \citet{Gallenne2025} show that the P--L relation based on \citetalias{Benedict2007} parallaxes yields inaccurate distances compared to precise geometric measurements.
+Therefore, it might seem questionnable to require the astrometrically more accurate and widely tested \textit{Gaia} EDR3 parallaxes to match the less accurate.

 Adopting the \citetalias{MF2025} correction rather than the \citetalias{Lindegren2021_plx_bias} calibration assumes three elements: 1) that the 1.6$\sigma$ difference between the \textit{Gaia} EDR3 and the \citetalias{Benedict2007} samples is significant and warrants a parallax recalibration, 2) that any parallax inaccuracy lies with \textit{Gaia} EDR3 rather than the 10 HST FGS parallaxes from \citetalias{Benedict2007}, and 3) that matching the LMC geometric distance without a Cepheid metallicity term is preferable.
 Thus, bringing \textit{Gaia} EDR3 parallaxes of clusters hosting Cepheids into better agreement with the HST FGS parallax sample reduces the metallicity term $\gamma$ to zero, but with what consequences (see Sect.~\ref{sec:consequences})? \\